choria-io/website/docs/content/concepts/large_scale/_index.md

 plugin.choria.adapter.jetstream.ingest.protocol = request
 ```

-Here we subscribe to data on `mcollective.ingest.discovery.>` and we publish it to `js.in.discovery.%s`, where `%s` will be replaced by the node name.
+Here we subscribe to data on *mcollective.ingest.discovery.>* and we publish it to *js.in.discovery.%s*, where `%s` will be replaced by the node name giving you the flexibility to keep, for example, 5 most recently metadata publishes per node with the oldest one being 7 days old.

 The data is placed in Choria Streams in the format [choria:adapters:jetstream:output:1](https://choria.io/schemas/choria/adapters/jetstream/v1/output.json)